jsiek/arete/README.md

 at their address is deallocated.

-# Specification Table of Contents
+# Specification

-The following is the current specification of Arete.
+This is the current specification of the Arete language.

+**Table of Contents**

 * [Values](#values)